rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 mod tests;
 ```

-If it wasn't done this way, and the tests were placed in the same file as the source,
+If it wasn't done this way,
-then changing or adding a test would cause the crate you are working on to be recompiled.
-If you were working on something like `core`,
+and you were working on something like `core`,
-then that would require recompiling the entire standard library, and the entirety of `rustc`.
+that would require recompiling the entire standard library, and the entirety of `rustc`.

 `./x test` includes some CLI options for controlling the behavior with these tests: